ska-telescope/ska-integration-test-harness/docs/src/getting_started.rst

 SUT, its subsystems and devices and the actions you can perform on them.
 More specifically:

--  represent and permit to access the subsystems and the Tango devices in a structured way, potentially ignoring which subsystem is emulated and which is not;
+-  represent and allow access to the subsystems and the Tango devices in a structured way, potentially ignoring which subsystem is emulated and which is not;
 -  simplify complex procedures to bring the SUT in a specific state